synapsestudios/oidc-platform/docs/webhooks.md

 ### Authentication

 The POST request will have an `Authorization` header with a jwt bearer token.
 You should validate this jwt using the same methods as you validate users' id tokens.
-The difference is that the `sub` value of the jwt won't be a user id, but will be the client_id for the client that owns the webhook.
+The difference is that the `aud` value of the jwt won't be a user id, but will be the client_id for the client that owns the webhook.
 Clients should validate that this client_id matches their own client_id.

 ## Webhook Events